-- Relocate the Public Service Training Academy (PSTA). - Fully fund construction of the CCT from the Shady Grove Metro Station to the Belward property in the County's six-year CIP or State CTP. - Fund the LSC Loop trail in the County's six year CIP. - Construct and open to traffic at least one public street connection across both the Belward property and the PSTA to provide a direct connection between Key West Avenue, Muddy Branch Road, and Great Seneca Highway. - Document a five percent increase over the baseline for the non-driver mode share.
+- Fully fund construction of the CCT, including the proposed realignment through the LSC, from the Shady Grove Metro Station to Metropolitan Grove in the County's six-year CIP or the State CTP. - Fully fund relocation of the Public Safety Training Academy from LSC West to a new site. - Fund the LSC Loop trail in the County's six-year CIP and/or through developer contributions as part of plan approvals. - Achieve a five percent increase over the baseline for the non-driver mode share.